OpenLightingProject/website/download_and_install/compiling_from_source.md

      make doxygen-doc

 You’ll have to run a webserver to get the experience.
-A simple way to do this is to navigate to `open-lighting/html` and
+A simple way to do this is to navigate to `html` in your source directory and run:
-run:

      python3 -m http.server 8000 --bind 127.0.0.1